zrg444/stream-buddy/README.md

 # Stream Buddy - A ZTD Apps Python Project
 A Twitch and YT Live streamer's best friend that plays clips automatically.
-Stream Buddy was created for my brother (@SteelDrifter) who wanted to create a be right back screen that played his clips automatically while AFK.
+Stream Buddy was created for my brother who wanted to create a be right back screen that played his clips automatically while AFK.
 Stream Buddy accomplishes this by using VLC Media Player with Python bindings and the PyQt GUI framework.

 ## Features
 - Download your top 100 clips quickly and easily.